geodynamics/aspect/contrib/opendap/OPeNDAP.md

 # The OPeNDAP extension to ASPECT

+Provided here is the OPeNDAP client extension for ASPECT.
+OPeNDAP is both the name of a non-profit organization and the commonly-used name of a protocol which the OPeNDAP organization has developed.
+The OPeNDAP protocol provides a discipline-neutral means of requesting and providing data across the World Wide Web.
+OPeNDAP has been working with the NSF/EarthCube funded BALTO (Brokered Alignment of Long-Tail Observations and Big Data) project to create a brokering cyberinfrastructure that facilitates access to unique data sources.
+Using the BALTO/OPeNDAP extension of ASPECT will allow the user to query data from remote servers to be read in and used in local computations.

 The OPeNDAP client extension to ASPECT has been tested on OSX (10.13, 10.14) and CentOS 7.
 It is currently available in source form only.
-In this document you will find a description of the prerequisites for the software, how to run the tests we have included and how to make data available from OPeNDAP servers so that ASPECT can use it.
+In this document you will find a description of the prerequisites for the software, how to run the tests we have included, and how to make data available from OPeNDAP servers so that ASPECT can use it.

 While OPeNDAP makes its own open-source data server (called _Hyrax_),